irmen/Pyro4/docs/source/tipstricks.rst

 * with the multiplex servertype, the server itself may also block for all other remote calls because the handling of the first is not yet completed.

 Avoid circularity, or use *oneway* method calls on at least one of the links in the chain.
+Another possible way out of a lock situation is to set ``COMMTIMEOUT`` so that after a certain period in a locking situation the caller aborts with a TimeoutError, effectively breaking the deadlock.

 .. index:: releasing a proxy